Glory (religion)

-Glory (from the Latin gloria, "fame, renown") is used to describe the manifestation of God's presence as perceived by humans according to the Abrahamic religions.

-Divine glory is an important motif throughout Christian theology, where God is regarded as the most glorious being in existence, and it is considered that human beings are created in the Image of God and can share or participate, imperfectly, in divine glory as image-bearers.
+In the Abrahamic religions, glory (gloria 'fame, renown') describes the manifestation of God's presence as perceived by humans.
+Divine glory is an important motif throughout Christian theology, where God is regarded as the most glorious being in existence, and it is considered that human beings are created in the image of God and can share or participate, albeit imperfectly, in divine glory as image-bearers.
 Thus Christians are instructed to "let your light shine before men, that they may see your good works, and glorify your Father in heaven".